chaitanyasagar3/crudNewsApp/test-cases/SystemTest.md

     - The system displays an error message indicating that both the Username and password fields are required.
     - All unit tests related to sign in functionality with empty Username and password pass.

+Test ID: 4
+Test case name: Sign In with valid Username and empty password test

+Objective: To ensure that the sign-in functionality prevents users from submitting a valid Username and empty password, enhancing user experience and system security.

+Preconditions:

+    - The system is up and running
+    - All the required external systems and services are available and accessible

+Test steps:

+    - Run all unit tests and check if they match the regression test data recorded before sprint 4.
+    - Navigate to the sign in page of the application.
+    - Enter a valid Username and leave the Password field empty.
+    - Click the "Sign In" button to submit the sign in form.
+    - Verify that the system displays an error message indicating that the password field is required.
+    - Check that all components related to sign in functionality with a valid Username and empty password function correctly under this scenario.

+Expected results:

+    - Regression test data matches.
+    - Sign in page renders as expected.
+    - The sign in functionality prevents users from submitting a valid Username and empty password.
+    - The system displays an error message indicating that the password field is required.
+    - All unit tests related to sign in functionality with a valid Username and empty password pass.